-2 Click the MIDI track's MIDI Device/Channel Selector and choose Bruno or Reso.
+2 Click the Instrument or MIDI track's MIDI Output selector and choose Bruno or Reso.
 If you are using multiple Bruno or Reso plug-ins, they will all appear in this pop-up.
-Route the MIDI track to the correct one.
+Route the Instrument or MIDI track to the correct one.